 1. Other Conures

 While this might seem like the obvious answer, it’s also the truth.
 Conures are most likely to get along well with other conures.
 Two conures of the same species are the easiest to pair, but you can go with another type of conure if you want a bit of variety.
 However, two conures of different species shouldn’t be allowed to mate.
-Make sure your bird and the new bird have been DNA-tested to make sure of their sex to avoid any hanky-panky.
+Make sure your bird and the new bird have been DNA-tested to make sure of their sex to avoid unwanted mating.

 Conures may get along with budgies, but they should never be kept in the same cage and should always be supervised if out together.
 Budgies are smaller than conures and conures have a much stronger beak.
 Both of these factors can spell danger for the budgie if the conure decides against being friends.